 Chicago, Illinois 60608

-Source: Cook County Sheriff’s Office17
+- Cook County Sheriff’s Police: (708)-865-4700

 Other than Cook County Sheriff’s office, citizens may find daily arrest records in city police departments that are located in the county—these police departments will often have jails that house inmates that have been taken into custody by city police departments.
-There are 189 police departments in Cook County and here is a list of major police departments along with a link to their inmate search tool if they have one, and if not, the links point to their contact pages:

 Generally, inmates that are held in city jails are held for 72 hours before being either released or sent to county jail.
 Some big city departments such as the Chicago Police Department, Evanston Police Department and Huntley Village Police Department maintain online rosters that comprise police records of arrestees—the links and contacts to these departments may be found below.

-Chicago City Jail Inmate Roster
+Chicago Police Department — Chicago City Jail Inmate Roster

 Contact Information can be found below: